-Training and professional development: Expenses for scientific staff training and/or professional development (e.g., novel techniques, specialized courses and membership fees in professional associations or scientific societies) related to the execution of the Projects/Sub-Projects are eligible.
+Training and professional development: Expenses for scientific staff training and/or professional development (e.g., novel techniques, specialized courses and membership fees in professional associations or scientific societies), and networking initiatives/events (e.g., workshops, seminars, meetings), related to the execution of the Projects/Sub-Projects are eligible.
 Training and professional development must be carried out in accordance with the host institution's policies.